elCarlosSantiago/prm-r/README.md

 ### DevOps/Deployment

 - [Vercel](https://vercel.com/): Vercel is a cloud platform for deploying and serving Next.js applications with a focus on performance and scalability.
+- [Axiom](https://app.axiom.co/): Axiom is a data analysis, logging, and visualization platform that helps you gain insights from your data.

 ### Database